AlanCoding/django-ansible-base/docs/apps/opa/APP_DESIGN.md

 For a user request involving `(resource, action)`:

 1. if `user.is_superuser`, bypass and allow all
+2. resolve effective policies: traverse `User -> OPAGroups -> Roles -> Policies` for the target `(resource, action)`
+3. deduplicate the resulting clause list
-2. send OPA request with `(user_id, is_superuser, resource, action)`
+4. send OPA request with `(user_id, is_superuser, resource, action, policies)`
-3. OPA evaluates pre-loaded generated Rego (which encodes all user/group/role/policy data)
+5. OPA evaluates the policies against its Rego rules (resolving `value_type`, e.g. `principal_user_id`)
-4. receive resolved clauses from OPA
+6. receive resolved clauses from OPA
-5. compile clauses into Django `Q(...)`
+7. compile clauses into Django `Q(...)`
-6. apply to queryset
+8. apply to queryset

-Note: Steps 2-4 replace the old pattern of resolving groups/roles/policies in Django per-request.
-That resolution now happens at Rego generation time (see section 10).
+Policy resolution happens in Django at request time.
+OPA is a stateless evaluator that receives the user's effective policies with each request.

 ---

 ## 10. OPA boundary

-## 10.1 Rego is dynamically generated
+## 10.1 Rego is static, policies are per-request

-The Rego policy loaded into OPA is **dynamically generated** by the `dab_opa` app from the Django data model.
-When roles, policies, or assignments change, the app regenerates the Rego and pushes it to OPA (via the OPA Bundle API or direct policy update).
+The Rego policy loaded into OPA is a **static set of rules** that defines how to evaluate policies.
+It does not encode any user/group/role data.

+OPA receives the user's effective policies with each request in `input.policies`.
+Django resolves these at request time by traversing `User -> OPAGroups -> Roles -> Policies` and deduplicating.

-The generated Rego encodes:
+The Rego rules handle:

-* all effective policies for all users/groups
-* `is_superuser` bypass rules
+* `is_superuser` bypass
-* `principal_user_id` substitution logic
+* `principal_user_id` substitution (resolving the value type at eval time)
-* OR combination of matching policies
+* OR combination of matching policies (iterating over `input.policies`)

-OPA does not receive per-request policy payloads.
-Instead, OPA has the full policy set pre-loaded and the per-request input is lightweight — just the principal and target.

-### Why generate Rego from data

-* OPA evaluates pre-compiled Rego far more efficiently than interpreting dynamic policy lists per request.
-* The generated Rego is deterministic and auditable — it can be logged, diffed, and version-controlled.
-* Django does not need to resolve effective policies on every request — only on policy changes.
+* object attribute matching (tier 2)
+* related object checks (tier 2)

+OPA is stateless — it stores no policy data between requests.

 ---

 ## 10.2 OPA request format

-Since Rego is pre-loaded with all policy data, the per-request input is minimal:
+Each request includes the user's effective policies:

 ```json
 {